• Skip to primary navigation

 What Makes This Recipe Work?

 There is something so great about the raspberry, mint, and lime combination.
-It is a combination that isn't really common, but it certainly should be.
+It is a combination that isn't common, but it certainly should be.

 Raspberry mojito mocktail in a glass with fresh raspberries on the surface and mint leaves.